ShamindaKanchana/SpotifyTrendsAnalyzer/README.md

 ### Song Features Exploration:
 Examine the danceability, energy, and other features of popular songs.
 Uncover patterns and correlations between song features and popularity.

+## Analysis Steps

+### 1. Prepare

+- **Import Dataset:**
+  - The dataset used in this project was obtained from Kaggle, a platform known for high-quality datasets. (https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs?resource=download)
+  - Data has been validated to ensure accuracy and reliability.
+  - Since the dataset originates from Spotify via Kaggle, we can trust its authenticity, and steps have been taken to confirm the data's validity.

+- **Data Exploration:**
+  - Use SQL queries to understand the structure of the data.
+  - Identify potential areas of interest.